mario-rggj/complevo-code-assignment/README.md

 - Unit Of Work
   - It is responsible for making data manipulation through repositories available to the Use Cases, and commiting changes to the database.
 - Context
-  - Its responsabilities includes creating connections to the database, configuring it and mapping domain classes relationships cardinality.
+  - Its responsibilities includes creating connections to the database, configuring it and mapping domain classes relationships cardinality.
 - Migrations
   - The migrations enables the database schema to be versioned and to update the schema automatically based on that version